Consolidating knowledge management, training, and internal services for 20K employees

 Outcomes

-✅ +20% year-on-year increase in positive feedback across service pages
+Engagement: +20% year-on-year increase in positive service feedback.

 Discovering our user's needs and pain points